 Liam is Editor-at-Large and a shareholder of BNE-Intellinews , a leading source of English-language business, economics and political news and analysis covering the 30 countries in Central, Eastern and South-Eastern Europe and the Former Soviet Union. www.intellinews.com.
 He writes his “Invisible Hand” column in the monthly BNE magazine.

 During the 1990s, Liam was Political Correspondent at The Financial Times, based at the House of Commons – where he was singled-out by the Downing Street Press Office as “impervious to spin” and “The Michael Caine of Economics”.
-He then joined Channel Four News – where for eight years he was the programme’s Economics Correspondent, winning a string of broadcasting awards, including the World Leadership Forum’s Business Broadcaster of the year twice in succession and the prestigious Wincott Business Broadcast Award an unprecedented three times.
+He then spent eight years at Channel Four News – winning a string of broadcasting awards, including the World Leadership Forum’s Business Broadcaster of the year twice in succession and the prestigious Wincott Business Broadcast Award an unprecedented three times.

-Liam has researched, written and presented a series of award-winning Dispatches documentaries on economic and financial issues for Channel 4 – the most recent in November 2016.
-He has also written for The Economist, New Statesman, Wall Street Journal, Prospect, Euromoney and GQ Magazine – where he wrote a monthly column between 2008 and 2011 – and presented Wake up to Money on BBC’s Radio Five Live.
+Liam has also written for The Economist from Moscow, for the New Statesman, Wall Street Journal, Prospect, Euromoney and GQ Magazine – where he wrote a monthly column between 2008 and 2011.
+He also previously presented Wake up to Money on BBC’s Radio Five Live.